 |Pacific Northwest Barge||2,267.96|

-GIPSA determined that ships will be assessed the 1.1 cents per metric ton supervision fee based on the actual certified weight for the ship.
+GIPSA has determined that ships will be assessed the 1.1 cents per metric ton supervision fee based on the actual certified weight for the ship.

 Executive Orders 12866 and 12988

-This rule has been determined to be non-significant for the purposes of Executive Order 12866 and therefore has not been reviewed by the OMB.
-This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This proposed rule has been determined to be non-significant for the purposes of Executive Order 12866 and therefore has not been reviewed by the OMB.
+This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 This action is not intended to have a retroactive effect.
 The USGSA provides in Sec.
 87g that no subdivision may require or impose any requirements or restrictions concerning the inspection, weighing, or description of grain under the Act.
-Otherwise, this rule will not preempt any State or local laws, regulations, or policies unless they present irreconcilable conflict with this rule.
-There are no administrative procedures that must be exhausted prior to any judicial challenge to the provisions of this rule.
+Otherwise, this proposed rule will not preempt any State or local laws, regulations, or policies unless they present irreconcilable conflict with this proposed rule.
+There are no administrative procedures that must be exhausted prior to any judicial challenge to the provisions of this proposed rule.